-All DCC students and employees are covered by this policy.
-The official College policy is published in the DCC Policy Manual and the DCC Student Handbook, and on the DCC website (www.dcc.vccs.edu).
+All DCC students, employees and visitors o the campus are covered by this policy.
+The official College policy, incident report form and community resources are available on the DCC website at this link: (www.danvillecc.edu/News/Title_IX/Title_IX_and_Sexual_Misconduct.htm).
 In addition, College employees will receive annual training and/or resources to ensure that legal concepts associated with sexual misconduct, sexual assault, sexual harassment and sexual violence are understood; that instances of sexual misconduct, sexual assault, sexual harassment and sexual violence are promptly investigated and remediated; and that support services are available for complainants.